yunks128/unity-cs-manager/CONTRIBUTING.md

 #### Find or File an Issue

 Make sure people are aware you're working on a patch!
-Check out our [issue tracking system]([INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]) and find an open issue you'd like to work against, or alternatively file a new issue and mention you're working on a patch.
+Check out our [issue tracking system](https://github.com/unity-sds/unity-cs-terraform-transformer/issues) and find an open issue you'd like to work against, or alternatively file a new issue and mention you're working on a patch.

 #### Choose the Right Branch to Fork

 Our project typically has the following branches available, make sure to fork either the default branch or a branch someone else already tagged with a particular issue ticket you're working with.
-- (default) `main`[INSERT DEFAULT VCS BRANCH NAME HERE]
+- (default) `main`
-- [INSERT ADDITIONAL TYPICAL VCS BRANCH NAMES HERE]
+- develop

 ### Make your Modifications